Back to Top

 National Accounts – Data Collection & Quality

-Responsibility at Head of Division level for the compilation and development of institutional sector accounts, productivity statistics, regional accounts, input-output tables and VAT Own Resources, and for the management of the Eurostat GNI verification procedures including completion of inventory and preparation for the Eurostat mission.
+Responsibility at Head of Division level for the compilation and development of institutional sector accounts, productivity statistics, regional accounts, Supply and Use and input-output tables, ESA new standards, and for the management of the Eurostat GNI verification procedures, including completion of inventory and preparation for the Eurostat mission.

 National Accounts – Analysis & Globalisation